Macrometacorp/docs/docs/connections/index.md

 ---
-title: Integrations - DRAFT
+title: Connections - DRAFT
 sidebar_position: 1
 ---

-Integrations allow you to import data into Macrometa Global Data Network (GDN) from external data sources or other Macrometa document collections.
+_Connections_ allow you to import data into Macrometa Global Data Network (GDN) from external data sources or other Macrometa document collections.
 You can also export data from Macrometa GDN into external data sources or other Macrometa document collections.

-Once created, you can reuse integrations as many times as necessary.
+Once created, you can reuse a connection as many times as necessary.

 :::note
 This feature is currently in beta.
 Contact support@macrometa.com if you want to try it out.